How to Use Excel GROWTH Function (4 Easy Methods)

 Note:

 ➤ In Microsoft 365, simply writing the GROWTH formula will serve the purpose.
 But, in other versions of Excel, you have to press CTRL + SHIFT + Enter to execute the formula as an array function.
-Here, the curly brackets indicate about the function is executed as an array.
+Here, the curly brackets indicate that the function is executed as an array.

 Things to Remember

 Be careful with the syntax of the GROWTH function while using it.
-Because, if you type the wrong syntax, the formula will return errors.
+Because if you type the wrong syntax, the formula will return errors.
 So, let’s see some common errors related to this function:

 • #REF! – When the [known_xs] range length is not similar to known_ys.